Wydad AC: After independence (1956–1960)

 Morocco becomes independent, and the WAC receives the honorary Resistance Card with the number 1 by his royal majesty Mohammed V. Before launching the first Moroccan championship for the 1956/57 season, the committee decides to organize a first competition called Independence Cup, and classify the teams in the divisions.
 This cup is won by Wydad AC which has become the number 1 club in Morocco.
 The 38th edition of the championship (the first after independence) is won by the WAC (title holder) with the Kawkab of Marrakech as its runner-up.
-The same season in the cup, Wydad qualified for the final against the Mouloudia Club of Oujda.
+The same season in the cup, Wydad qualified for the final against MC Oujda.
 The match ends with a score of 1–1, King Mohammed V, Crown Prince Hassan II and WAC founder Mohamed Benjelloun Touimi who are present in this final, decide to give the cup to Mouloudia Oujda. because he scored the first goal.

-During the following season, the WAC finished vice-champion of Morocco with 69 points, one less than the champion, the Kawkab of Marrakech.
+During the following season, the WAC finished vice-champion of Morocco with 69 points, one less than the champion, the Kawkab Marrakech.
 The Wydad who was first loses all his points won against the USM Casablanca following the general forfeit of it and also loses in the final of the Morocco Cup against the same opponent of last season on the score of 2 goals to 1.

-During the following season, Wydad is still vice-champion behind the Casablanca star while in the Throne Cup, the WAC is eliminated in the round of 16 against the FAR of Rabat, winners of this competition.
-WAC forward Mustapha Khalfi finished top scorer in Botola with 21 goals.
+During the following season, Wydad is still vice-champion behind the Casablanca star while in the Throne Cup, the WAC is eliminated in the round of 16 against the FAR Rabat, winners of this competition.
+WAC forward Mohamed Khalfi finished top scorer in Botola with 21 goals.

 The following season, Wydad reached fourth place with only one point less than the top three.
 In the Cup, and after defeating Essaouira with a score of one goal to zero, the WAC was eliminated in the quarterfinals against Mouloudia d'Ouejda.